Winter Studio performance, Imagine Theatre presents:

 What Are Auditions & Callbacks Like?

 The audition process is a fun and integral part of the production!
-We understand that auditions can feel stressful, but everyone you see is your biggest cheerleader.
+We understand that auditions can feel stressful, but everyone you see is your biggest cheerleader!
+When you thrive, we thrive.

 - Sign up for an audition slot - Here.
-(Each audition slot will have space for multiple auditioners.
-Please come 15 minutes early to ensure you are checked in and have proper paperwork completed.)
+(Each 20-minute audition time will have space for 8 auditioners.
+Please come 15 minutes early to ensure you are checked in and have proper paperwork completed.
+You may bring someone with you into your audition time as a support person.)

 What Are Auditions & Callbacks Like?

 The audition process is a fun and integral part of the production!
-We understand that auditions can feel stressful, but everyone you see is your biggest cheerleader.
+We understand that auditions can feel stressful, but everyone you see is your biggest cheerleader!
+When you thrive, we thrive.

 - CALLBACKS: Callbacks will be requested at the discretion of the Directors.
-If you are called back, you will receive notice before 11pm on Friday, Jan.
-13th.
-Callbacks will be held on Saturday, Jan.
-14th from 9 am-12pm at Oak Grove UMC.
+If you are called back, you will receive notice before 11pm on Friday, Sept.
+15th.
+Callbacks will be held on Saturday, Sept.
+16th from 9am-1pm at Oak Grove UMC.
 You will be notified if you are to attend the entire time, or just a portion thereof.
 If you are NOT called back, that does not mean you are not getting considered for a part.
 Being “called back” simply means the directors would like to see you read/perform something specific.
 For this production, callbacks will consist of a dance, music, and cold readings from the script.

-- The Cast List will be sent out via email, and shared on social media, at 6pm on Jan.
-15th.
+- The Cast List will be sent out via email, and shared on social media.
 Since Imagine Theatre is an education focused organization, we expect that students will take the role they are given.
+Dropping out of the show after casting really impacts the whole cast as things may need to be moved.
+Due to this, dropping out of the show after casting could impact future casting decisions.

 - Imagine Theatre values diversity on our stage and in our theater.
 In casting, we do not discriminate on the basis of race, color, gender, religion, sexual orientation, or national or ethnic origin.
 We aim to cast respectfully and appropriately to all cultures and identities.